 In contrast to the EU and UK, Australian legislation does not expressly deal with climate risk.
-However, recent legal opinion and regulatory guidance have clarified that directors of Australian companies do have obligations related to the consideration and, in some cases, the disclosure of climate-related financial risks.
+However, recent legal opinion and regulatory guidance have clarified that directors of Australian companies do have obligations related to the consideration and, in some cases, disclosure of, climate-related financial risks.

 In October 2016, barristers Noel Hutley SC and Sebastian Hartford-Davis published a legal opinion that stated:

-- under the Australian common law and section180(1) of the Corporations Act 2001 (Cth), directors have a duty to consider climate-change risks; and
+- under the Australian common law and section 180(1) of the Corporations Act 2001 (Cth) (the Act), directors have a duty to consider climate change risks; and

-- the Corporations Act also requires directors of listed companies to report on material climate-change risks in their annual report.
+- the Act also requires directors of listed companies to report on material climate change risks in their annual report.

-This followed from a Senate Economics Reference Committee enquiry in mid-2016, which found that the disclosure of material climate-change risks is necessary to ensure investors are sufficiently informed of these risks and to incentivise companies to manage them.
+This followed from a Senate Economics Reference Committee enquiry in mid-2016, which found the disclosure of material climate change risks is necessary to ensure investors are sufficiently informed of these risks, and to incentivise companies to manage them.
 The Hutley/Hartford-Davis opinion has been widely followed.

 ASIC has since weighed into the discussion.
-Guidance the regulator issued in February 2018, and subsequent comments by ASIC Commissioner John Price, confirm that ASIC views climate-risk disclosure as forming part of a company's mandatory reporting on environmental and other sustainability risks.
+Guidance issued by the regulator in February 2018, and subsequent comments by ASIC Commissioner John Price, confirm ASIC views climate-risk disclosure as forming part of a company's mandatory reporting on environmental and other sustainability risks.

-A second legal opinion by Mr Hutley and barrister James Mack, published in June 2017, found that the obligation on superannuation trustees to act in the best financial interests of beneficiaries extends to considering and managing climate-change risks.
+A second legal opinion by Mr Hutley and barrister James Mack, published in June 2017, found the obligation on superannuation trustees to act in the best financial interests of beneficiaries extends to considering and managing climate change risks.